An escape from the city: Bath Mill Lodge Retreat review

 A few minutes down the road there’s Avon Valley Adventure & Wildlife Park, which we visited for on our final morning, and further afield there’s the Fleet Air Arm Museum, Avon Valley Railway, Wookey Hole and Cheddar Gorge, which are all popular with families.

-If you are looking for more places to stay in Bath then take a look at our Bath YHA review and this post about family accommodation at Bath University.
+If you are looking for more places to stay in Bath then check out our Bath YHA review.

 Have you visited Bath with children?
 Or have you stayed at Bath Mill?
 I’d love to hear your experience.